 Are you tired of feeling pain in the balls of your feet with every step you take?
 Ball of foot pain is very common, and it has multiple causes.
 Fortunately, with skilled podiatric care, you don't have to let pain force you to give up the activities you enjoy.
 With over 40 years of experience, we’ll assess your ball of foot pain, identify the underlying issue, and relieve your pain as quickly as possible.

-Expert Podiatric Care in the North End of Seattle
+Expert Podiatric Care in North Seattle

 At Foot and Ankle Center of Lake City, our knowledgeable and highly-experienced podiatrist, Dr. Rion Berg, treats a wide range of podiatric problems that can cause pain in the ball of the foot, including:

 Morton’s Neuroma is an enlarged, benign growth of nerves that occurs in the ball of the foot.
 It develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
 Treatment for this condition may include: alcohol injections to reduce the size of the neuroma, MLS laser therapy, and wearing shoes that don't put pressure on the neuroma.

 Hallux Rigidus, also known as stiff big toe, is a condition that causes stiffness and pain in the great toe joint which, in turn, can cause pain when the ball of your foot bears weight.
 This condition is progressive so treating early is recommended.
 This condition is caused by faulty foot mechanics, overuse through sports or other activities, or a previous injury to the toe.
 Treatments may include orthotics to correct the mechanics, icing and pain relievers, and wearing shoes with a rocker sole.